i3drobotics/i3dr_SBRI-ros/README.md

 When the laser is off, image data can be fed to visual SLAM feature matchers that would otherwise be confused by image data with laser.

-Images are captured at 2 fps to allow time for longer exposures.
+Images are captured at 4 fps.

 ### Run RTABMAP mapping